 This trust also extends to the body of your text.
 Though your goal when sending out email marketing campaigns is to sell more of your product, this shouldn’t appear to be the main thrust of the emails you send out.
 Most people did not sign up to your newsletter to receive yet more advertising.

 Instead, they signed up to get value added to their lives.
 This means that they want to learn new things, get new insights and get good deals.
 If, in the process they also get advertised to, they’re willing to accept that as part of the bargain.
 If they only receive the latter and none of the former options, however, then they will drift away.

 PRO TIP: If you share links in your emails, instead of using generic URL shorteners like this: tiny.cc/sdhs68, use a branded short URL (for example Virgin uses Virg.in/news) instead.
+You can make and tag them accordingly with a solid UTM generator.
 Branded links are known to increase trust between the brand and its audience, as well as increased deliverability rate, engagement and click-through rate.
 You can use a tool like Rebrandly URL Shortener to do this.